Southern DHB Nephrology (Renal) Services

 Your kidneys are two bean-shaped organs, found at the back of your abdominal cavity, that filter out wastes and excess fluid from your blood and excrete them as urine.

-• Haematuria – blood loss in the urine
+• Haematuria – blood in the urine

-• Proteinuria – protein loss in the urine
+• Proteinuria – protein in the urine

-• Chronic or frequent urinary tract infections
+• Recurrent or complex urinary tract infections

 This is when a patient’s kidneys are unable to remove wastes and excess fluid from the blood.… More

 This term refers to stones in the urinary system.
-They form in the kidneys but can be found anywhere in the urinary system.… More
+They form in the kidneys but can be found anywhere in the urinary system. … More

 Urinary Tract Infections (UTIs)